0xthem7/website/content/post/BugHunting/File-Upload-vdp/index.md

 ```

 ## Exploit
-I sent the requested checked the html code with inspect tool decoded the url and boom .html file was loading without any issue.
+I sent the request and checked the html code with inspect tool decoded the url and boom .html file was loading without any issue.

 ![HTMLdeocde](html-url-decode.png)
 ![HTMLRUN](file-uploaded.png)